janesmithdemo/civis-demos/civis_studio_demo/read_me.txt

 To run the job run_workflow.py fun this command: python run_workflow.py

+Nice to have:
-Add in info about mcp server, change code so that it doesn't require a fixed workflow.
+*change code so that it doesn't require a fixed workflow.
-What is setup vs what they have to setup.
-Go over pros and cons of copilot access types.
+*What is setup vs what they have to setup.
+*Go over pros and cons of copilot access types.